TheArchitectDev/Architect.EntityFramework.DbContextManagement/README.md

 }
 ```

-Now, while the data access layer can still inject an `IDbContextAccessor<OrderDbContext>`, the orchestrating layer can control things with an `IDbContextProvider<IOrderDatabase>`.
+The data access layer still injects an `IDbContextAccessor<OrderDbContext>` as normal.
+The orchestrating layer, however, can now control things with an `IDbContextProvider<IOrderDatabase>` - note the generic type argument.

 ### Testing the Data Access Layer